 This is a great question because it’s an objection.
 I want to see how they handle objections like they would from a potential client or from a co-worker with a contrarian opinion.

 When I speak to your last [or present] boss, what is he or she going to say about you?

 Since people are trying to cover themselves for anything that their boss might say, it’s amazing the things they’ll reveal.
 They’ll very often tell you things that the last boss would never have brought up, even if the last boss would be allowed to deal with a reference, which often they aren’t.

 —Barry Maher, Barry Maher & Associates

 The reactions from this question are fascinating.

 —Nick Kennedy, CEO, Rise

-It may sound sadistic or even ridiculous, but as a small business owner I like to point out that sometimes all of us have to do unwelcome chores, such as taking out the garbage or cleaning the toilets.
-Would you have any problem doing that?
+It may sound sadistic or even ridiculous, but as a small business owner, I like to point out that sometimes all of us have to do unwelcome chores, such as taking out the garbage or cleaning the toilets.

 —Ron Fry, Author, Founder & President, Career Press